Inference in High-dimensional Linear Regression: Inferential properties

 which is a very slowly growing function of $n$.
-Thus, asymptotically, the confidence interval \eqref{eqCSPsi} with $\tau$ replaced by a consistent estimator $V_n$ has nominal coverage probability $1-\alpha$, and for any fixed $n$ the error in this approximation is roughly of order $\max\{e_n,\delta_n g_n, r_n(\delta_n)\}$.}
+Thus, asymptotically, the confidence interval based on the infeasible statistic $V_n^{-1/2}S_{n}(\beta_v)$ has nominal coverage probability $1-\alpha$, and for any fixed $n$ the error in this approximation is roughly of order $\max\{e_n,t_n g_n, r_n(t_n)\}$.}